konradhalas/dacite/README.md

 required field
 - `InvalidConfigurationError` - raised when you provide a invalid value (a field name or a input data key) for a configuration
+- `UnionMatchError` - raised when provided data does not match any type of `Union`

 ## Authors